 - Headbands – I used Goody Classics woven headbands #84051

-How to make DIY Winnie The Pooh Ears, Piglet Ears, Tigger Ears:
+How to make DIY Winnie The Pooh Ears, Piglet Ears, and Tigger Ears:

-Print my free Winnie the Pooh ears, Tigger ears, and Piglet ears.
+Print my free printable Winnie the Pooh ears, free printable Tigger ears, and free printable Piglet ears.

 Glue stick the ear, making sure to get it all the way to the edges.
 Avoid getting glue on the connecting paper between the ears and the headband itself.